 - Prime the repaired area with quality automotive primer.

-- Paint to match your truck using multiple thin coats for a durable finish.
+- Paint your truck to match using multiple thin coats for a durable finish.

 These protective measures help keep corrosion at bay and ensure the panel lasts for years.